bowenyi-pierre/politics-in-podcasts/README.md

 Under Code directory, all code files are named by the time they are implemented.
 For example, data_extraction was done at the beginning of the semester, so its file name begins with 01.
 Notably, our final model's code is implemented in 03_chunk_and_train.
 Files begin with 04 are our distilBERT code, which we didn't decide to use.
 The rest of analysis are performed in files beginning with 05 and 06.

 **Here's a high-level overview for the functionality of each file under Code:**
-<br> *01_data_extraction.ipynb: Extract political transcripts from a large raw dataset.
+*01_data_extraction.ipynb: Extract political transcripts from a large raw dataset.
 We explored three strategies to label political transcripts and chose the last one, which yieled the most data to work on.
 <br> *02_preprocessing.ipynb: Detailed preprocessing done on transcripts, including removing non-English and mistranscribed data.
 <br> *03_chunk_and_train.ipynb: 1.
 Chunk all transcripts into text blocks, including the annotated transcripts, that are easier to train and analyse; 2.
 Finetuned a MiniLM model solely on annotated transcript chunks; 3.
 Finetuned a RoBERTa-base on annotated samples as well as labeled Reddit data.
 <br> *04_model_training.py, 04_podcast_classifier_distilBERT.ipynb: Code to finetune a distilBERT model.
 After seeing that the finetuned model didn't perform considerably well even on a clean Reddit dataset, we didn't plan to move on and turned to larger models such as RoBERTa.
 Please notice that 04_model_training should have been named as RedditDataset because it's more of a dataset class.